 I own the Brother SE1900 and used to own a Brother SE625 sewing and embroidery combination machine.

-Because Brother embroidery machines are so affordable, these combination machines are sometimes less expensive than dedicated sewing machines from other brands!
+Because embroidery machines from Brother are so affordable, these combination machines are sometimes less expensive than dedicated sewing machines from other brands!

 Now, in terms of sewing features, the Brother SE600 and SE625 machines are almost identical and include 103 stitches, 7 presser feet, and a maximum sewing speed of 710 spm.
 (Learn more in Brother SE600 vs. SE625.)